Local. Independent. Physician-Owned Since 1949.

 Treatments for Severe Acne

 Isotretinoin can have some rare but severe side effects, so it has to be monitored closely.
 It would be best to get blood tests before starting (and while taking it) to monitor for side effects.
-Females need to get regular pregnancy tests and be on two types of birth control if they are sexually active because Isotretinoin can cause severe congenital disabilities in the fetus of a pregnant person.
+Females need to get regular pregnancy tests and be on two types of birth control if they are sexually active, because Isotretinoin can cause severe congenital disabilities in the fetus of a pregnant person.

 Side effects of Isotretinoin include major sun sensitivity, so daily sunscreen is essential.
 It usually causes dry, chapped skin of the lips and nose that requires frequent chapstick application.
 It sometimes causes dryness of the skin around the anus and even rectal bleeding.
 A rare but severe side effect is pancreatitis.
 Some individuals can have emotional side effects and report a worsened mood, but the vast majority feel much better emotionally because the acne goes away so quickly.